 - C. salicifolius is one of the taller types at 10 to 15 feet tall, with a spread of slightly less than that (zones 6 to 8).

-In fact, birds, bees, and butterflies are all attracted by these bushes.
+Birds, bees, and butterflies are all attracted by these bushes.
 But, fortunately, they are deer-resistant shrubs.
 Birds use cotoneaster berries as an emergency food source in winter.

-- Grown at the top of a retaining wall on a hill, they will drape slightly over the side.
+- Grown at the top of a retaining wall on a hill, it will drape slightly over the side.

 Name Origin, Mispronunciations